Bring your own.

 Touchbase is a new kind of work app — for humans and agents.
 Chat, meetings, work, and the decisions behind them, in one model, one place.

-Touchbase begins from different ones.
-Your team is humans and agents.
-Chat, meetings, work, and the decisions behind them share a single model.
+For two decades, work apps assumed your team is humans only — the conversation in one app, the work in another, the reasoning lost between them.
+Touchbase begins from different assumptions: your team is humans and agents, and chat, meetings, work, and the decisions behind them share a single model.
 The why is captured automatically — what was chosen, what was considered, what was rejected — and it stays found a year later.

 One unified input.
 The same primitives reachable through whichever gesture is fastest right now — type, talk, or jump.